Carry a bit of springtime wherever you go with DIY Resin Flower Keychains!

 Step 9: Hook the key ring onto the jump ring, then close the jump ring with the pliers.
 Now you have a beautiful keychain!

 If you don’t like traditional key rings, you could attach a key ring clasp instead.
 I love these kind of key rings – they are easy to attach to hooks on your purse to keep your keys from getting lost inside!

-You can attach these keychains to keys, zippers, or turn them into a one-of-a-kind necklace!
+You can attach these DIY Resin Flower Keychains to keys, zippers, or turn them into a one-of-a-kind necklace!
 I love that there are so many fun variations you can create using different flowers and mold shapes.
 They are also easy enough that you can make them for your own collection, or to share with friends and family as gifts.

 Lindsay is a crafter, graphic designer, and glitter enthusiast from Utah.
 She’s passionate about homeschooling her creative daughter, traveling, and spending time in the craft room.
 Lindsay shares DIY project tutorials, printables, recipes, kids crafts, and more on her blog, ArtsyFartsyMama.com, where she inspires readers to live a creative life.

 Very beautiful key chains!
 I just recently got into resin crafting and I am hooked!
 I have been doing more of the cubes and pyramids, but I’m about to try doing the key chains.
 I know, I should have gone small before large…lol.
 I have so many ideas that I want to try.

 Hi!
 Do you think paper would get ruined in the resin?
 Would you be able to read what’s on it, do you think?